AWhetter/pathseq/doc/source/format.rst

 * The sequence MAY contain a postfix.
 * If present, the postfix MUST be a "``_``", or it would be part of the stem.
+  If it contained a "``.``" then by definition it would be part of the suffixes.

 In path sequences where the ranges exist inside of the name: